TACJu/Axial-VS/README.md

-# MaXTron: Mask Transformer with Trajectory Attention for Video Panoptic Segmentation
+# (TMLR) A Simple Video Segmenter by Tracking Objects Along Axial Trajectories

-This repo contains the code for our paper [**MaXTron: Mask Transformer with Trajectory Attention for Video Panoptic Segmentation**](https://arxiv.org/abs/2311.18537)
+This repo contains the code for our paper [**A Simple Video Segmenter by Tracking Objects Along Axial Trajectories**](https://arxiv.org/abs/2311.18537).

+*Note*: We update our model name from MaXTron to Axial-VS in the TMLR version to better reflect the key innovations in our paper.
+To keep minimal change in the released codebase, we still maintain the usage of MaXTron below.

+*MaXTron* is a simple yet effective unified meta-architecture for video segmentation, which enriches existing clip-level segmenters by introducing a within-clip tracking module and a cross-clip tracking module, thus achieving better temporally consistent segmentation results.

 <div align="center">
   <img src="imgs/teaser.png" width="100%" height="100%"/>
 </div><br/>

-*MaXTron* is a simple yet effective unified meta-architecture for video segmentation, which enriches existing clip-level segmenters by introducing a within-clip tracking module and a cross-clip tracking module, thus achieving better temporally consistent segmentation results.

 ## Getting Started